WillWang-X/willwang-x.github.io/_posts/booknotes/2020-11-03-the-mind-explained.md

 	* e.g. This cartoon from a 1906 Punch magazine paints **the wireless telegraph** as a threat to natural human interactions.
 * **How**?
 One 2015 review of 234 studies compared the effects of doing nothing,	exercise, placebo pills, therapy, mindfulness meditation, and medication.
 They found the most effective treatment was **a combination of drugs and therapy**.
 One of the most popular types of therapy is cognitive behavioral therapy, or CBT, where you talk with a therapist to alter negative thought and behavior patterns.

-## Screenshot

-> some image that helps you understand the key concepts

 <br>
 <br>